Frequently providing strategic advice on employee discipline at an executive level.

-Lavery has received Best Lawyers of South Africa awards for Labour and Employment, and has been recommended in Legal 500 as a “seasoned professional with extensive court experience”.
+Lavery has been recognised form 2014-2017 in The Best Lawyers of South Africa for Labour and Employment, and has been recommended in Legal 500 as a “seasoned professional with extensive court experience”.
 He had a monthly employment law column in the Sowetan for eight years and has been featured in Financial Mail’s Little Black Book since 2005.

 Representing the head of security of the SA Football Association during the FIFA World Cup in South Africa in his breach of contract dispute.

 Successfully representing a senior legal advisor employed by MTN who alleged that the termination of her services for operational requirements was substantively and procedurally unfair.